 This is where your goals and objectives come in.
 Having a clear objective helps keep everyone engaged and on the same page.
 In fact, clear goals help keep your employees motivated since they will be aware of how their hard work is contributing toward success.

-Step 2: Identify Key Stakeholders and Roles
+Step 2: Identify key project stakeholders and roles

 A stakeholder is anyone with an interest or an investment in your project, and that includes your customers, end users, as well as project sponsors.
 Make sure that your project plan identifies all stakeholders, as well as outlines their interests.

-Meeting with all the key stakeholders is crucial in order to establish expectations and goals, as well as put together a scope statement document in which you will record all the project scope details.
+Meeting with all the key stakeholders is crucial in order to establish project scope, expectations and goals, as well as put together a scope statement document in which you will record all the project scope details.

 This step should answer the following questions: